Statement of Compliance with the QCA Corporate Governance Code

 Suppliers are contracted with on purely commercial terms but recognizing that their margins must allow for them to sustain their businesses if the Group is to continue to benefit from their services.
 The Group considers itself to be a ‘prompt payer’.

 As a service business, customer relations are critical to success.
 The Group’s commitment to providing feedback to customers is a duty it takes seriously.
-With the Group’s focus both historic and current on the built environment sector, the annual RICS and Macdonald & Company Rewards and Attitudes Survey – in its twentieth year at the date of this statement - is an important contribution made by the Group to its customer base.
+With the Group’s focus both historic and current on the built environment sector, the annual RICS and Macdonald & Company Rewards and Attitudes Survey – in its [twenty-second year at the date of this statement - is an important contribution made by the Group to its customer base.

 For the wider community, encouragement and leadership in charitable fund raising, notably for ELIFAR (Every Life Is For A Reason) where the Company is an annual corporate supporter and has raised many tens of thousands of pounds in recent years.